adam-oasis/www-project-non-human-identities-top-10/2025/docs/introduction.md

 ## What Are Non-Human Identities (NHIs)?

-Non-human identities (NHIs) are digital constructs used to identify, authenticate, and authorize different software entities to access secured resources.
+Non-human identities (NHIs) are used to identify, authenticate, and authorize different software entities to access secured resources.
 These entities include applications, workloads, APIs, bots, and automated systems.
-Unlike human identities, NHIs are not controlled or intrinsically tied to a human.
-Their identity object and authentication often work differently to human, and common human user security measures do not apply to them.
+Unlike human identities, NHIs are not controlled and often not intrinsically tied to a human.
+Their identity object and authentication often work differently to that of a human, and common human user security measures do not apply to them.

 Examples of NHIs include: